mvolkmann/blog/src/webassembly.md

 | `call_indirect {type-id}`          |  0  |  0  |  0  | call function at index in table                                                |
 | `unreachable`                      |  0  |  0  |  0  | signals an error (trap) if reached                                             |

-Even control flow operates on the stack.
+Even control flow instructions operate on the stack.
 For example, the `if` instruction executes its branch if the value at the top of the stack evaluates to true.